 - Participate in AASHTO TPM program to acquire NPMRDS data, keep server current, and assist in implementing improved data locations.
-Check changes in network bi-annually. - Participate in the MASTER pooled fund study, share synthesis paper of research affecting measuring mobility, working with travel time data, and compliance with BIL/IIJA Performance Measures. - Participate in Performance Measure educational opportunities including monthly webinars, as available.
+Check changes in network bi-annually. - Participate in the MASTER pooled fund study, share synthesis paper of research affecting measuring mobility, working with travel time data, and compliance with IIJA Performance Measures. - Participate in Performance Measure educational opportunities including monthly webinars, as available.

-- Annual percent of the person-miles traveled on the Interstate System providing for Reliable Travel. - Annual percent of the person-miles traveled on the non-Interstate NHS providing for Reliable Travel. - Annual Truck Travel-time Reliability factor for the Interstate System. - Annual percent of the Interstate System in urbanized areas with a population over 1 million, where person hours of excess delay occur. - Investigate what level the travel time data can be shared with KYTC staff, partners, and public. - Incorporate necessary findings from AASHTO Census Transportation Solutions. - Reports and targets as specified in the final PM3 rulemaking. - Submit PM3 results for inclusion with annual HPMS reports.
+- Annual percent of the person-miles traveled on the Interstate System providing for Reliable Travel. - Annual percent of the person-miles traveled on the non-Interstate NHS providing for Reliable Travel. - Annual Truck Travel-time Reliability factor for the Interstate System. - Annual percent of the Interstate System in urbanized areas with a population over 1,000,000, where person hours of excess delay occur. - Investigate what level the travel time data can be shared with KYTC staff, partners, and public. - Incorporate necessary findings from AASHTO Census Transportation Solutions. - Reports and targets as specified in the final PM3 rulemaking. - Submit PM3 results for inclusion with annual HPMS reports. - Reports and deliverables from the Linear Referencing System (LRS) Milepoint Stabilization Study.

-PERSONNEL \$12,000
+PERSONNEL \$28,000

-OUTSOURCED Q12,000
+OUTSOURCED

-PERSONNEL \$152,000
+PERSONNEL \$249,000

-OTHER \$26,000
+OTHER \$83,000

-TOTAL \$190,000
+TOTAL \$360,000

-CHAPTER 10 Performance Measures and Congestion/Mobility Analysis
+CHAPTER 10Performance Measures and Congestion/Mobility AnalysisRESPONSIBLE UNITDivision of Planning Multimodal Programs Branch

-- \$82,000 for Kentucky Transportation Center to process HERE Data and conflation of HERE data to the HIS network. - \$70,000 for purchase of HERE Data for Congestion Performance Measures.
+- \$82,000 for Kentucky Transportation Center to process HERE Data and conflation of HERE data to the HIS network (typically odd years, but not completed last year). - \$70,000 for purchase of HERE Data for Congestion Performance Measures (even years only). - \$97,000 for the UK/KTC Linear Referencing System (LRS) Milepoint Stabilization Study.

-- \$25,000 for AASHTO Census Transportation Solutions (per year, from FY 2025 FY 2029) - \$1,000 Other Operational Costs - For items such as travel, mileage, equipment, and other cost directly associated to the completion of this work chapter.
+- \$40,700 for AASHTO Census Transportation Solutions (for FY 2025 FY 2029) Full amount (approx. \$120,000) spread across first three fiscal years (FY 2025 FY 2027). - \$41,300 for participation in the AASHTO TPM study to acquire new NPMRDS data and produce PM3 reports. - \$1,000 Other Operational Costs For items such as travel, mileage, equipment, and other cost directly associated to the completion of this work chapter.